1967

 If you have an opportunity to view this amazing film you will see the House of Apache Fires

-of the Apache Fires house is seen in the right corner of the lower right color photo above.
+Apache Fires house is seen in the right corner of the lower right color photo above.

 Rumor has it that Walt Disney spent part of a